ahmed-hazem-1/DEPI-Project--Land-Type-Classification/Docs/readme.md

-Here’s your **README.md** file explaining each section in your documentation:

----

 # **DEPI Project - Land Type Classification 📌**

 This repository contains all documentation and resources related to the **DEPI Land Type Classification** project.